kingb12/task_oriented_dialogue_as_dataflow_synthesis/my_results/replicating_sm_calflow_experiments.md

 - `bash scripts/v2/example_evaluation_v2.sh`

 This outputs a number of things over each script (models, processed data, predictions, evaluation metrics, etc.).
-Follow the analagous steps in the README for a better understanding (scripts are just modifications so that each step can be run like above.)
+Follow the analogous steps in the README for a better understanding (scripts are just modifications so that each step can be run like above.)

 ## Results